sthagen/usgs-geomag-algorithms/docs/algorithms/Adjusted_usage.md

 ### API Example

-This example uses AdjustedMatrix object to produce X, Y, Z and F channels from raw H, E, Z and F channels using the EDGE channel naming convention.
+This example uses an AdjustedMatrix object to produce X, Y, Z and F channels from raw H, E, Z and F channels using the EDGE channel naming convention.
 Absolutes were used to compute the transform matrix and pier correction contained in the object.